mark-watson/hy-lisp-python-book/manuscript/preface.md

 ## A Request from the Author

 I spent time writing this book to help you, dear reader.
 I release this book under the Creative Commons "share and share alike, no modifications, no commercial reuse" license and set the minimum purchase price to $8.00 in order to reach the most readers.
-You can also read this book (and all of my books) for free on my [my website](https://markwatson.com/books).
+You can read this book for free online or purchase it by visiting [https://leanpub.com/hy-lisp-python](https://leanpub.com/hy-lisp-python).

 If you would like to support my work please consider purchasing my books on [Leanpub](https://leanpub.com/u/markwatson) and star my git repositories that you find useful on [GitHub](https://github.com/mark-watson?tab=repositories&q=&type=public).
 You can also interact with me on social media on [Mastodon](https://mastodon.social/@mark_watson) and [Twitter](https://twitter.com/mark_l_watson).